jc6036/Enigma-In-C/TO_DO_AND_DESIGN_SPECS.md

    - [ ] Set up three static wheelmaps hardcoded into input.cpp for testing purposes.
 Extended functionality will include a wheelmap generator that may be ran by the user.
    - [ ] Format the output of the encoded letters in a way that is readily and easily readable from the command line.

+- [ ] Set up basic error checking in the form of verifying that user inputs are valid.
+   - [ ] Set up error.h and error.cpp that will contain functions for validating user inputs.
+   - [ ] Make sure arrays entered into encryption functions are numbers 1-26 ONLY, no duplicates.
+   - [ ] Make sure the user enters only one character, and only letter characters.
+If the user enters 'exit', the program will not throw an error but will exit.

+- [ ] After input validation is handled, set up exceptions that will continue running the program and reset variables to the state they were before the user entered invalid input.
+This will be necessary in the case of things such as the current position of the middle wheels of the enigma, as they roll over each time a user enters input.
+Another option is to set things up so that input is validated before anything happens or anything changes.